mvolkmann/blog/src/warp.md

 2. Click any block and use the up and down arrow keys to navigate to it.

 There are many Warp commands that operate on a block.
-To execute such a command, right-click anywhere in the block or click the vertical ellipsis in the upper-right corner of the block.
+To execute such a command, open the block command menu by doing one of the following:

+- click the vertical ellipsis in the upper-right corner of the block
+- right-click anywhere in the block
+- select the block and press ctrl-m

 Block commands include: